Disabilities Support Services

 - include specific recommendations for accommodations as well as an explanation as to why each is recommended as necessary.

-After this process has occurred, the Academic Support Center staff will determine reasonable accommodations.
+After this process has occurred, the Center for Student Success staff will determine reasonable accommodations.
 This process is interactive and collaborative.
 The goal is to determine what accommodations can be granted to a student with a disability to minimize the impact of the disability.

 - Documentation forms are available for students to use when seeking information from third parties.

-- Referrals for all types of disability evaluations are available from the Academic Support Center.
+- Referrals for all types of disability evaluations are available from the Center for Student Success.
 The student must bear any cost incurred in obtaining additional information.
 Please refer to specific documentation guidelines for each type of disability.
-If the original documentation is incomplete or inadequate to determine the extent of the disability or reasonable accommodations, it is up to the discretion of the Academic Support Center staff to require additional documentation.
+If the original documentation is incomplete or inadequate to determine the extent of the disability or reasonable accommodations, it is up to the discretion of the Center for Student Success staff to require additional documentation.

 - Students must complete the application process before they may receive accommodations and services.
-The Academic Support Center reserves the right to deny services or reasonable accommodations while the receipt of documentation is pending.
+The Center for Student Success reserves the right to deny services or reasonable accommodations while the receipt of documentation is pending.

-- Even if the student is questioning whether or not to use accommodations, it is beneficial to have a discussion with the Academic Support Center staff as students often change their minds about their needs, change their functioning or find that the academic demands are different than expected.
+- Even if the student is questioning whether or not to use accommodations, it is beneficial to have a discussion with the Center for Student Success staff as students often change their minds about their needs, change their functioning or find that the academic demands are different than expected.
 Students choose (each term, each class and each accommodation) whether or not they will utilize warranted accommodations.

 - Accommodations are not retroactive.